 Career counselors say a good job interview starts well before the jobseeker and interviewer meet.
-Preparation can be as important as the interview itself.
 Researching and practicing are the first steps to making the most of a job interview.

 Before arriving for an interview, you should know the following:

 - what the company does

 - any recent changes it has undergone and

 - what role you could play in its organization.

 Try to learn about the company's goals and values.
 With these facts, you can show how your qualifications match the company's needs.
 The company’s website is usually the best place to begin.
 If you know others at the company, ask them about it.

 Practice describing yourselfAnother important step in preparing for a job interview is to practice describing your professional characteristics in relation to the job you’re seeking.
 Think of examples from past jobs, schoolwork and activities to illustrate that show you’re the right person for this job.

 You should rehearse with a career counselor or friend to gain confidence and poise.
 As a starting point, practice responding to the following: